-Glaucoma Filtration Surgery is the most common surgery for open-angle glaucoma.
-It helps the eye drain liquid more effectively.
+Glaucoma filtration surgery is the most common surgery for open-angle glaucoma.
+It helps the eye drain liquid more effectively and lower intraocular pressure.

 As with all surgeries, there are risks associated with glaucoma filtration surgery.
 One of the most common complications is scarring.
 Pain is unusual after surgery, although your eye may feel tender and sensitive.
 Sudden, severe, or deep-seated pain, especially if it is associated with loss of vision, should be reported to ophthalmologist immediately.